Thongnguyentam/Hand-Gesture-Detection-ML-System/README.md

 ---

+## Service Exposure with NGINX Ingress and nip.io

+To make our application and its associated observability tools accessible from the public internet, we use a combination of the NGINX Ingress Controller and the `nip.io` service.
+This provides a flexible and powerful way to manage external access to our internal services.

+1.  **NGINX Ingress as the Gateway**: The NGINX Ingress Controller is deployed as a `LoadBalancer` service within our GKE cluster.
+GCP automatically assigns a stable, external IP address to this LoadBalancer, making it our single entry point for all incoming traffic.

+2.  **Internal Services as ClusterIP**: The core `asl` application, along with Grafana, Prometheus, Kibana, and Jaeger, are all deployed as `ClusterIP` services.
+This is a security best practice, as it means they have no direct exposure to the internet and can only be reached from within the cluster.

+3.  **Routing with Ingress Rules**: For each service we want to expose, we create a corresponding Kubernetes `Ingress` resource.
+This resource defines rules that tell the NGINX Ingress Controller how to route traffic.
+For example, it maps a public hostname like `grafana.34.63.222.25.nip.io` to the internal Grafana `ClusterIP` service.

+4.  **Effortless Hostnames with `nip.io`**: Instead of buying a domain name or manually editing `/etc/hosts` files for development, we use `nip.io`.
+This free service provides wildcard DNS resolution.
+Any domain name formatted as `<anything>.<IP_ADDRESS>.nip.io` automatically resolves to that `<IP_ADDRESS>`.
+This allows us to create clean, memorable URLs for all our exposed services without any configuration.

+The complete flow is as follows: A request to `http://kibana.34.63.222.25.nip.io` is resolved by DNS to the external IP of our NGINX LoadBalancer.
+The Ingress Controller inspects the hostname and forwards the request to the correct internal service, bridging the gap between the public internet and our private cluster network.

+---

 ## CI/CD Pipeline

 The `Jenkinsfile` defines an automated, multi-branch pipeline that handles the entire lifecycle of the application.
 For a full breakdown of the pipeline's logic and stages, see the main `Jenkinsfile`.